-Manufacturing & Mechanical
+Manufacturing and Mechanical

 Develop a deep understanding of manufacturing processes and mechanical design principles.